When we talk about learning Excel, we almost always think of videos and written tutorials.

 Another Excel book by the duo Michael Alexander and John Walkenbach.
-This is a beginner level Excel resource to learn about VBA programming.
+This is a beginner-level Excel resource to learn about VBA programming.

 Even if you have never learned anything about VBA or programming, you can still pick this one and learn a lot.
-Once you have a good basic level understanding, you can move to other advanced VBA books.
+Once you have a good basic level of understanding, you can move to other advanced VBA books.

-- Get complete details about VBA and learn how to automate tasks, use add-ins, commands, and develop macro-driven applications.
+- Get complete details about VBA and learn how to automate tasks, use add-ins, and commands, and develop macro-driven applications.